katamyra/Notes/Compiled School Notes/CS2110/Quiz2StudyGuide.typ

 = State Machines

+Digital logic structures that _both_ process information _and_ store decisions are called *sequential logic circuits*.

 #definition[
   The *state* of a system is a snapshot of all the relevant elements of the system at the moment the snapshot is taken.
 ]